tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 When sending ClientHello, the client first computes ClientHelloInner, including any PSK binders, and then MAY substitute extensions which it knows will be duplicated in ClientHelloOuter.
-To do so, the client computes a hash of the entire ClientHelloInner message as:
+To do so, the client computes the digest of the entire ClientHelloInner message as:

 ~~~
-  hash = Expand(Extract("", inner), "ech_inner_digest", Nh)
+  inner_digest = Expand(Extract("", inner),
+                        "tls13 ech inner digest", Nh)
 ~~~

 where `inner` is the ClientHelloInner structure and `Extract`, `Expand`, and `Nh` are as defined by the KDF API in {{!I-D.irtf-cfrg-hpke}}.
-Then, the client removes and replaces extensions from ClientHelloInner with a single "outer_extensions" extension.
-The list of `outer_extensions` include those which were removed from ClientHelloInner, in the order in which they were removed.
-The hash contains the full ClientHelloInner hash computed above.
+Then, the client removes and replaces extensions from ClientHelloInner with a single "outer_extension" extension.
+The list of outer extensions, OuterExtensions.outer_extensions, includes those which were removed from ClientHelloInner, in the order in which they were removed.

 This process is reversed by client-facing server.
-Specifically, the server replaces the `outer_extensions` with extensions contained in ClientHelloOuter.
-The server then computes a hash of the reconstructed ClientHelloInner.
-If the hash does not equal OuterExtensions.hash, the server aborts the connection with an "illegal_parameter" alert.
+Specifically, the server replaces the "outer_extension" with the corresponding sequence of extensions in the ClientHelloOuter.
+The server then computes the digest of the reconstructed ClientHelloInner.
+If the digest does not equal OuterExtensions.inner_digest, then the server MUST abort the connection with a "decrypt_error" alert.

 # Client Behavior {#client-behavior}